-1. To detect the Cray system hardware components on the system, enter the xtdiscover command.
-This command creates entries in the system database to describe the hardware; afterward, you can use the xtdlicommand to display the configuration.
+1. To detect the Cray system hardware components on the system, run the xtdiscover command.
+This command creates entries in the system database to describe the hardware.
+After running xtdiscover, you can use the xtcli command to display the configuration.
 For more detailed information, see the xtdiscover(8) man page.

-Remember that the xtdiscover command needs to collect some basic information in order to bootstrap the hardware discovery process, warns that changes will be made, and asks for a confirmation of aborting or continuing.
-You need the X and Y cabinet sizes as well as topology from Table 2 in Configuration Values on page 14 to accurately discover your hardware.
-The xtdiscover command will also prompt you to execute the xtbounce command in a separate window and then continue.
+The xtdiscover command collects some basic information in order to bootstrap the hardware discovery process, warns that changes will be made, and then asks for a confirmation of aborting or continuing.
+You will need to provide the X and Y cabinet sizes as well as topology from Site-dependent Configuration Values in Configuration Values on page 7 for xtdiscover to accurately discover the hardware.
+The xtdiscover command may prompt you to execute the xtbounce command in a separate window and then continue.